-Dallas Quilt Show 2017 Judges
+Dallas Quilt Show 2020 Judges

-Malka Dubrawsky joins us from Austin, Texas, where she is the owner/operator/chief dye bath maker at a stitch in dye.
-Malka graduated from college with a Bachelor of Fine Art in Studio Art.
-For several years she worked primarily as a fiber artist and was included in several prestigious shows and publications including Visions and Quilt National.
-These days she makes more functional textiles, designing fabric for Moda Fabrics, teaching, lecturing, and writing two books, Color Your Cloth: A Quilter’s Guide to Dyeing and Patterning Fabric, and Fresh Quilting: Fearless Color, Design, and Inspiration.
-Malka has also done design work for numerous other craft books and magazines, and taught workshops across the country as well as online via Craftsy and CreativeLive.
-Malka creates and sells beautiful one-of-a-kind hand dyed cotton fabrics for home sewers.
+Fast forward a few years and she is making more functional textiles, designing fabric for Moda Fabrics, teaching and lecturing, and writing two books, Color Your Cloth: A Quilter’s Guide to Dyeing and Patterning Fabric and Fresh Quilting: Fearless Color, Design, and Inspiration.
+She’s also done design work for other craft books and magazines and taught workshops across the country as well as online via Craftsy and CreativeLive.
+These days her focus has shifted to creating and selling beautiful, one-of-a-kind hand dyed and patterned cotton fabrics, both quilting and apparel weight, to home sewers.
+She loves color and simple, graphic patterning and enjoys sharing that with others.
 Check out her website www.stitchindye.com.

 Sue Nickels has been quilting for over 40 years, starting by hand and gradually focusing on machine work.
 Sue has been teaching machine techniques for the past 30 years.
 Sue has taught and lectured nationally and internationally for shops, guilds and major conferences.
 Sue’s awards include 1998 AQS Best of Show for “The Beatles Quilt” made by Sue and her sister, Pat Holly.
 Sue and Pat’s quilt “Two of Us” won the 2014 AQS Home Machine Workmanship Award.